-All CHP systems and electric-only Fuel Cells 30 kW and larger and regardless of fuel type or renewable fuel blending percentage must be installed with a fuel metering system which allows the System Owner and Program Administrator to determine the amount of fuel consumption and allows the System Owner to support proper system operation and maintenance.
-In the case of onsite blended fuel projects, the metering system must allow the Program Administrator to determine the amount of renewable and non-renewable fuel consumption.
-The recorded data will be used to calculate the minimum system operating efficiency and GHG emissions of the system.
-These calculated values will be used to monitor compliance with the Program's GHG emission limits and minimum system operating efficiency requirements.
+All generation technologies 30 kW and larger and regardless of renewable fuel type must be installed with a fuel metering system which allows the System Owner and Program Administrator to determine the amount of renewable fuel consumption and allows the System Owner to support proper system operation and maintenance.

-All CHP systems and electric-only Fuel Cells that are 300 kW and smaller will be allowed to use an onboard fuel metering system to minimize cost.
+All generation technologies that are 300 kW and smaller will be allowed to use an on-board fuel metering system to minimize cost.
 External fuel gas flow measurements are typically done in one of three ways: